 The correct method to apply Wax on Antique Furniture

-Before you start ensure the surface is clean and dry, clean the surface with a cloth and if it is very dirty you can use a moist cloth sometimes by adding a tiny amount of vinegar to the water (but ensure it is very diluted), this will remove some of the dirt and dust that has built up over the years.
+Before you start ensure the surface is clean and dry.
+The old fashioned way to clean the surface would be to use a moist cloth, sometimes adding a tiny amount of vinegar to the water (but ensure it is very diluted), this will remove some of the dirt and dust that has built up over the years.
+This can cause problems if done incorrectly, so the safest and most effective way is to clean using a polish reviver.
 To get the dust out of the nooks and crannies try using a soft bristled dusting brush or even a tooth brush.
-The furniture wax will act as the main cleaner as it removes some grease and dirt so don’t worry about the first stage too much.
-The biggest mistake when applying furniture wax, is applying too much at once as this will make it difficult to buff up and if not buffed up correctly it will act as a dust collector leaving your finish dull.
+The furniture wax will also act as a cleaner as it removes some grease and dirt.
+The biggest mistake when applying furniture wax, is applying too much at once, as this will make it difficult to buff up and if not buffed up correctly it will act as a dust collector leaving your finish dull.
 The correct way to apply antique furniture wax is to use a soft, clean cotton or lint free cloth and apply the furniture wax by dipping the cloth into the can of wax and rub the wax on in a small circular motion over the entire wood surface sparingly.
 Rub the wax in vigorously but thinly and then finish by applying the wax in the direction of the grain.
 Once applied i would recommend to wait for around 30 – 60 minutes to ensure it is dry and it has soaked into your wood surface, before buffing up.
-To get the desired finish buff the wax up by using a clean cloth (preferably an old piece of toweling) and buff the surface in the direction of the grain.
+To get the desired finish buff the wax up by using a clean cloth (preferably an old piece of towelling) and buff the surface in the direction of the grain.
 The more buffing you do the higher the sheen you get and the more thin applications you apply using the same method the better the finish you will achieve.
 I would use this process around once every three months as not only will it keep your furniture looking fine but it will also protect the wood and ensure your furniture will last for hundreds more years, so can be passed down through the generations of your family.

 Different ways to Clean and Revive Antique Furniture